 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Energy Fuels Inc. (UUUU) and Denison Mines Corp.
-(DNN) based on their recent performance metrics.
+Below is a comparison table highlighting the key strengths and weaknesses of Energy Fuels Inc. (UUUU) and Denison Mines Corp.
+(DNN) based on their latest financial and operational data.

 | Criterion | Energy Fuels Inc. (UUUU) | Denison Mines Corp.
 (DNN) |